tjohnson009/quoteme/README.md

 # Pithy

-Pithy is a one-stop app for saving and searchinng pithy quotes.
+Pithy is a one-stop app for saving and searching pithy quotes.
 Sometimes we hear words or ideas that make us pause.
 Pithy is a place to save them for quick and easy access.

 ## Features